 Italian designer Dario Locatelli designed each of the six suites as a separate world.
 The Red Suite is fire and gold.
 The Suite of Mirrors turns a bedroom into a hall of reflections.
 The Blue, Orange, Brown Patio, and Black Patio Suites each have their own palette and personality.
 Carved doors, lush velvet, hand-painted ceilings, Moroccan chequerboard floors.
 Every surface is finished.
 Nothing is left plain.
 In a design era dominated by restraint, Dar Darma chose abundance.

 La Table Dar Darma serves traditional Moroccan food: harira, pastilla, lemon chicken, tagines.
 Ingredients come from Marrakech's souks, selected that morning.
 Meals are served in the courtyard, on the rooftop with moonlit Atlas views, in the lounges, or privately in your suite.
-Maîtresse Maria leads cooking classes on weekday mornings for €60 per person.
+Maîtresse Maria leads cooking classes on weekday mornings for a modest per-person fee.
 The food is home-style Moroccan, not restaurant-polished, and better for it.

 El Moukef is the Medina district most visitors never reach.
 It's a cobbled side street away from the tourist flow, fifteen minutes on foot from Jemaa el-Fna but quiet enough to feel hidden.
 Mr & Mrs Smith described the location as "squirrelled away on a cobbled side street in the ancient El Moukef neighbourhood."
 The riad's position gives it an atmosphere of discovery that Mouassine and Bab Doukkala have largely lost.

-The MICHELIN Guide described Dar Darma as "unflinching in its pursuit of opulence."
-Tablet Hotels called it "a six-room fantasy that leaves minimalism in the dust."
-Both are accurate.
 This 17th-century riad in the El Moukef district of the Medina opened as a boutique hotel in 2007, designed by Italian Dario Locatelli.
 Six suites, each named and styled for maximum drama: the Red Suite has a fireplace and a bathroom built for four.

 The Suite of Mirrors puts a ceiling-high mirror wall behind a four-poster bed.
 The Brown and Black Patio Suites face the internal courtyard through engraved wooden doorways.
 Tadelakt walls, hand-painted wooden ceilings, and furnishings collected from the owners' travels.
 La Table Dar Darma serves traditional Moroccan dishes (harira, pastilla, lemon chicken, tagines) with produce sourced daily from the souks.
 Maîtresse Maria runs cooking classes weekday mornings.
 Pet friendly.